JeffFessler/book-la-demo/errata1.md

 p265 Eqn.
 (7.40): β* should be defined as minimizer of SURE(β).
 Then by (7.39) this is approximately the minimizer of the MSE.

+p299 Eqn.
+(8.38) upper limit of union should be "N" not "n"

 p301 nonnnegative should be nonnegative

 p306 "irreducibly diagonally dominant" should have been